-When assessing a student discussion, the Teacher Feedback tool allows you to leave feedback directly on student claims, keeping the feedback hidden until you’re ready to release it.
-See Using Teacher Feedback for more information.
+When assessing a student discussion, the Grading and Feedback tool allows you to grade students and leave feedback directly on student claims, keeping the feedback hidden until you’re ready to release it.
+See Using the Grading and Feedback Feature for more information.

 Using the Clone and Invite Wizard

 If you want students or groups of students to work in their own instances of a discussion, the Clone and Invite Wizard makes it easy to do so.
 The Clone and Invite Wizard lets you pick one discussion you’ve created, create copies of it for individuals or groups of students, and then invite them to it.